mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ***Tasks for Wednesday: Continue figuring out connections/code for both accelerometers, ways to get a computer to tell the difference in walking styles, meet with Bellis if nothing still doesn't work.***

+**Wednesday, June 6th**

+Found out that the X and Y inputs were not giving readings because [SDA and SCL](https://learn.adafruit.com/adafruit-shield-compatibility/data-logging-shield-assembled) are connected to Analog Pins 4 and 5.
+Have to figure out how to get both on the logging shield so that both of their data can be collected onto the SD card.

+Starting to add the push button to the system, that way recording and saving data can be easier.

+***Tasks for Thursday: Figure out push button set up, try to see if there is a way to get two accelerometers on the data shield, continue to figure out data analysis.***

 # Week 2 (5/28/2018 - 6/1/2018)

 **Tuesday, May 29th**